smasherprog/screen_capture_lite/README.md

 c++ screen capturing library.
 TO USE:

-see the Test Project for a simepl demo
+see the Test Project for a simple demo

 	auto monitorinfo = SL::Screen_Capture::GetMoitors();